Felixparm/immfly/README.md

 - **TypeScript**: Ensures type safety and better developer experience with IntelliSense and compile-time error detection.
 - **Gesture Handler**: Enables smooth swipe-to-delete functionality for basket items with native performance.
 - **Modular Structure**: Screens are organized in separate directories with their own styles and types, promoting maintainability and team collaboration.

+## Known Limitations

+### Design & UX Improvements

+- **Modal Components**: Current modal implementation could be replaced with native mobile-specific components like pickers or dropdown menus for better user experience and platform consistency.

+- **Mobile Optimization**: Limited testing on iOS devices may result in platform-specific issues.
+Each feature should be thoroughly tested on both Android and iOS across different device sizes, using both emulators and physical devices.

+### Code Quality & Maintenance

+- **Style Refactoring**: Many styled components share similar patterns that could be further abstracted into reusable style mixins or base components to reduce code duplication.

+- **Hardcoded Values**: Text strings, error messages, and configuration values are hardcoded throughout the application.
+These should be moved to:
+  - Translation files for internationalization support
+  - Enum declarations for typed constants
+  - Configuration files for app settings

+### Testing & Quality Assurance

+- **Unit Testing**: No test coverage implemented.
+Recommended approach:
+  - **Vitest** for business logic, utilities, and hooks testing
+  - **Storybook** for component visual testing and documentation

+### Performance & Scalability

+- **Image Optimization**: Product images are loaded directly without optimization, which could impact performance on slower networks.

+- **Error Handling**: Limited error boundaries and fallback UI components for better user experience during failures.